 Employees earn and accumulate annual and sick leave at various rates depending on their years of service.
 Vacation and sick leave is paid to the employees upon termination.
 Employees have the option to receive payment of unused vacation and sick leave in December or can choose to use the accumulated vacation and sick leave in the future.
-The liability for unused compensated absences is \$24,773 and is reflected in these financial statements in the accounts payable balance.
+The liability for unused compensated absences is \$32,977 and is reflected in Statement A in the accounts payable balance.